systbiol/docs/README.md

 # docs
-Serves as the master copy of important public documents, such as the constitution
+Serves as the master copy of important public documents of the Society of Systematic Biologists, such as the constitution.